 Wash the key caps in warm soapy water and allow everything to fully dry.
 Once the keyboard and key caps are dry, replace the key caps just as we described above.
 Yes, it’s unbelievably annoying, but these things do happen.
 If you follow these steps, it should work just fine.

 During cold and flu season, it’s important to remember to routinely wipe down your keyboard.
 We don’t recommend spraying a disinfectant spray directly onto your keyboard because like we discussed above, you may sit down and have lunch while you’re working.
+We certainly wouldn’t count digesting cleaning solutions as one of the best ways to clean a keyboard!

 While it won’t kill all germs, wiping down your keyboard with isopropyl alcohol once in a while certainly is better than nothing.
 It also probably wouldn’t hurt to keep a small bottle of hand sanitizer on your desk.